boukarman/simple_shell/README.md

 Naoufel Boukarma, MUSENGAYEZU Jean Luc
 0x16.
 C - Simple Shell
  Weight: 10

+Concepts
+For this project, we expect you to look at these concepts:

 0. Betty would be proud
 Write a beautiful code that passes the Betty checks